[Series: Following the Narrow Road to the Deep North ①] The journey through Tohoku begins with the "Shirakawa Barrier Crossing"

 The preface , "The days and months are travelers who continue on their eternal journey, and the years that come and go are also travelers," has been translated into Japanese and appears in textbooks as "The days and months are travelers who continue on their eternal journey, and the years that come and go are also travelers."

-The book introduces the climate of Michinoku and the haiku poems written there, and a record of the journey of approximately 2,400 km over 156 days, starting from the start on March 27, 1689 (May 16, 1689 in the current calendar) .
+The book introduces the local culture and haiku poems composed in the Michinoku region, and records a journey of approximately 2,400 km over 156 days, starting from March 27, 1689 (May 16, 1689 in the Gregorian calendar) .

 [Shirakawa] Crossing the Shirakawa Barrier and entering Michinoku